 University regulations require that a graduate student has six calendar years to complete the degree.
 The six-year limit begins on the date of the student's registration in his/her first course for a graduate degree at NCCU.
 When special circumstances warrant, extension of time may be requested by petition to the Dean of the Graduate School.
 The policy on extension of period of study is described in detail in both the university catalog and the Graduate School Handbook.

-Upon approval by the Department of Biology and the Graduate School, a student may be permitted to transfer a maximum of six credits from a previously attended graduate or professional school program.
+Upon approval by the Biological and Biomedical Sciences Department and the Graduate School, a student may be permitted to transfer a maximum of six credits from a previously attended graduate or professional school program.
 Through the inter-institutional agreements with Duke, UNC-Chapel Hill, NC State University and Wake Forest University students can take approved graduate courses toward the M.S. degree when such courses are not offered at NCCU.

 To obtain detailed information on the policies, procedures, and requirements of the Graduate School, students should refer to the University Catalog and the Graduate School’s Graduate Student Handbook in reference to the following topics:

-To obtain specific departmental information, students should refer to the Department of Biology Graduate Student Handbook.
+To obtain specific departmental information, students should refer to the Biological and Biomedical Sciences Graduate Student Handbook.